markorusic/markorusic.com/src/content/blog/get-started-with-free-oss-code-assistants/index.md

 ---
-title: "Getting started with free OSS code assistants"
+title: "Get started with free OSS code assistants"
 description: "Quick guide on how to get started with free OSS code assistants"
 date: "01/27/2025"
 ---